Morphing Graph Drawings in the Presence of Point Obstacles: Introduction

-Let $\Gamma_1$ and $\Gamma_2$ be two drawings of the same plane graph~$G$, and let~$P$ be a set of obstacles.
-We say that~$\Gamma_1$ and$~\Gamma_2$ are \emph{blocked} by $P$ if there is no planar morph between~$\Gamma_1$ and~$\Gamma_2$ that avoids~$P$.
+\paragraph{Contribution, organization, and further terminology.} Let $\Gamma_1$ and $\Gamma_2$ be two drawings of the same plane graph~$G$, and let~$P$ be a set of obstacles.
+We say that~$\Gamma_1$ and$~\Gamma_2$ are \emph{blocked} by $P$ if there is no planar morph between~$\Gamma_1$ and~$\Gamma_2$ that avoids~$P$ (see \cref{fig:simple-blocked} for an example).
 Moreover, $\Gamma_1$ and $\Gamma_2$ are \emph{blockable} if there exists a set of obstacles that blocks them.

-We start by observing that cycles are necessary to block drawings.
+We investigate conditions under which drawings can or cannot be blocked.
+In \cref{subsec:not-blockable}, we provide several configurations that cannot be blocked.
+We start by observing that drawings of graphs without cycles (that is, forests) cannot be blocked; see \cref{lem:trees}.
+Thus, we concentrate mostly on the case when~$G$ may contain cycles.